k55k32/cms-admin-front/README.md

 npm run build
 ```

-## plan
+## PLAN
+new admin-init page.
+3step
+1. username(email-send), password
+2. vaild code send to the email-send
+3. post the first article. (hello world)

-update the element-ui to the new version
+update the element-ui to the new version   2017-1-12 `done`
-deleted comment recovery
+deleted comment recovery 2017-1-12 `done`
 change the comment search  `article-select` to `filterable` 2017-1-12 `done`
 user password-modify 2017-1-12 `done`